And what is it anyway? What is motivation?

 Know what else I do?

 I don’t share my dreams with them.
 I don’t tell them my hopes or aspirations.
-I if I do, then this becomes about my ego.
+If I do, then this becomes about my ego.
 This is me trying to sell my dreams to them and prove myself.
 But why?

 Why bother?
 If I entertain this, then I am using energy that would better serve me elsewhere.